allcommerce/bc-Dinosaur-doc/docs/usage.md

 - **+ Show results in descendent categories**: if selected, it also displays results in the descendent categories.

-### Display subcategory image thumbnails
+### Display subcategory in faceted filter

-This feature allow displaying subcategory thumbnails before products.
+This feature allow displaying subcategory on faceted filter.

 Select **Show subcategory thumbnails** to enable it.